fils/qleverflow/catalogues/OLDREADME.md

 # README.md

+> deprecated and needs to be reviewed for inclusion with newer material

 ## About

 When trying to deploy a Qlever instance with data into Docker[swarm] there is no need to build the index and then try and sync